keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 width="500px">}}

 * When using *NodePort* or *LoadBalancer* for exposing Keptn, just the authentication of the Keptn CLI is required: [(5) Authenticate the Keptn CLI](./#5-authenticate-the-keptn-cli)
-* When using *ClusterIP* you then need to decide wether to use
+* When using *ClusterIP*, you then need to decide wether to use:
     * Ingress: [(3) Install and Configure an Ingress Controller](./#3-install-and-configure-an-ingress-controller) or,
     * Port-forward: [(4) Use Port-forward to access API and Bridge](./#4-use-port-forward-to-access-api-and-bridge) to accesss Keptn.